Jemeni11/CrossRename/README.md

 ## Introduction

-CrossRename is a command-line tool designed to harmonize file names across Linux and Windows systems.
+CrossRename is a command-line tool designed to harmonize file and directory names across Linux and Windows systems.
 It ensures that your file names are compatible with both operating systems, eliminating naming conflicts when transferring files between different environments.